na-na-hi/renget/archive/mcyoagThreadKeeping.md

 >>90711509
 >Dónall, Hare-oic Rabbit
 >>90738966
+>Qiang Wei, attracted to a spear? sounds kinda gay
+>>90760925

 >ELDERS
 >The Boneless Old Man, who clearly has bones just look at the picture cmon